Treating Oral Ulcers in Dogs

 What Are Oral Ulcers?

-Also known as mucositis, or inflammation of a dog’s oral mucosa, oral ulcers are painful lesions that can appear anywhere on the soft tissues of your dog’s mouth.
+Also known as mucositis, or inflammation of a dog’s oral mucosa, oral ulcers are painful lesions that can appear anywhere on the oral mucosa of your dog’s mouth.
 These sores can form on the lips, gums, palate, tongue, and inner cheeks.
 They can range in size and severity, and may appear as red, raw areas with a whitish or yellowish center.
-They can be associated with bad breath and excessive drooling.
-Mouth ulcers should be treated by a veterinarian as soon as possible.
+They are often associated with bad breath and excessive drooling.

 Signs and Symptoms of Mouth Ulcers in Dogs